Learn/Drafting/Solid Modeling Tools

 Sweep

-• Move a sketch profile along a polyline path
+- Move a sketch profile along a 2D or 3D sketch path

 How the path works

-The path is a single polyline, and its line and arc segments are followed exactly — arcs become true curved sections of the B-Rep solid, not faceted approximations.
+The path is a single polyline, and its line and arc segments are followed exactly — arcs become true curved sections of the solid, not faceted approximations, and where the path turns a sharp corner the profile mitres cleanly across the joint.
 The profile is placed with its sketch origin riding the start of the path, so the path threads through the profile wherever (0,0) sits in that sketch: draw the section centered on the origin to sweep along its centerline.
 Holes in the profile are swept too and come out as real internal passages.

 Cut, Join, or New Body